The school day

 8:55am to 12 noon (Emerald, Sapphire and Diamond Classes)

 Afternoon 1:00pm – 3:15pm

 School lunches are cooked and eaten in the Church Hall.
-Children can choose between the meat, vegetarian or packed lunch option daily.
+Children can choose between the meat, vegetarian, baked potato with optional fillings, and packed lunch options daily.
 Currently, the infant children (Reception to Year 2) are entitled to free school meals as it is funded by the Government.

 Children may bring a packed lunch if preferred (no nuts please).
 Lunch money is payable half termly in advance.
 Children whose parents are in receipt of income support are entitled to free school meals.
 Further details are available from the School Secretary if required and are always kept confidential.

 A piece of fresh fruit or vegetable is offered free of charge at break-time to children in Garnet, Topaz and Emerald Classes in accordance with the Government’s Free Fruit and Vegetable for Schools Scheme.
 Children in Sapphire and Diamond Classes have the option to have a piece of fresh fruit or vegetable at break-time for a small charge per term.